deedeeharris/speech-to-speech/README.md

 ## Features

-- Upload audio files in various formats (MP3, WAV, OGG, M4A).
+- Upload audio files in various formats (MP3, WAV, OGG, M4A, OPUS).
 - Process audio using the Eleven Labs API to convert speech using a selected voice model.
 - Adjust the pitch of the audio file using Pydub.
 - Listen to the processed audio directly in the web application.